 \subsection{Data Statistics}

-We report the data statistics of FreshQA dataset in Table \ref{tab:append_freshqa_statistic}.
-Different from CuQA dataset that involves multi-hop reasoning for all instances, FreshQA is constructed to benchmark large language models ability in addressing questions with time-changing knowledge.
-More than 77\% question are single-hop that requires no additional problem decomposition.
+We report the data statistics of the FreshQA dataset in Table \ref{tab:append_freshqa_statistic}.
+Different fromthe CuQA dataset that involves multi-hop reasoning for all instances, FreshQA is constructed to benchmark large language models' ability in addressing questions with time-changing knowledge.
+More than 77\% of questions are single-hop that requires no additional problem decomposition.
 The questions are split into four categories according to the effective year of the answers: \texttt{before-2022} ($46.50\%$), \texttt{2022} ($21.83\%$), \texttt{2023} ($23.83\%$), \texttt{2024} ($7.83\%$).